The Freedom of Information Act 2000 gives a right to the public to access information held by us. It does this in 2 ways:

 We might hold information in printed documents, computer files, letters, emails, photographs, and sound or video recordings.

 We have adopted the Information Commissioner's Office 'Model Publication Scheme'.
 This guide sets out the information we make available.
-Back to top

-If you cannot find what you are looking for by searching on our website try:
+If you cannot find what you are looking for

 In most cases we will provide information free of charge but sometimes we might have to charge if we need to collate, print and send out large amounts of materials.
 We might charge for the time it takes and for any costs such as printing and postage.
-Charges are shown below:

 We will let you know if a fee is due before releasing the information.
 We will only release information once we have received payment.